Seventeen (American magazine): International editions

-Seventeen in other media
+In other media

 Seventeen has also published books for teens, addressing such topics as beauty, style, college, and health and fitness.

 America's Next Top Model

 Seventeen was a sponsor of America's Next Top Model.
 The winners of America's Next Top Model from seasons seven through 14 have each appeared on a cover of Seventeen magazine, including CariDee English, Jaslene Gonzalez, Sal Stowers, Whitney Thompson, McKey Sullivan, Teyona Anderson, Nicole Fox, and Krista White.
 Originally, the magazine only planned on sponsoring the show from cycles seven through 10; however, with such a high success rate and a great opportunity the magazine provided for these women, it sponsored the cycles until the show decided to move the winners to Vogue Italia.

 Cyberbu//y

 In 2011, Seventeen worked with ABC Family to make a film about a girl who gets bullied online called Cyberbu//y.
 The point was to raise awareness of cyber bullying and to "delete digital drama".
 The film premiered July 17, 2011, on ABC Family.